PagerDuty/developer-docs/docs/webhooks/09-V2-Overview.md

 tags: [webhooks]
 ---

-# v2 Overview
+# Overview - V2 Webhooks

 <!-- theme: warning -->
 > ### Migrate to V3 Webhook Subscriptions
 > If you are currently using V1/V2 webhook extensions and need to migrate them to [V3 webhook](../webhooks/01-Overview.md) subscriptions, please follow our migration guide.
 >
 > V2 webhooks extensions will become unsupported in October, 2022 and will lose functionality in March, 2023.